Entry to the TeenTech Awards competition for 2021 is free of charge.

 How to Enter

-Stage 2: TeenTech Innovation Log Submission before end of Spring Term 2019
+Stage 2: TeenTech Innovation Log Submission before 30th April 2021

 Work as a team to create a TeenTech ‘Innovation Log’ summarising why your idea is innovative, what makes it work, what the market is, how would people use it, buy it.
-The log can contain up to a maximum of 15 A4 pages and should be uploaded as file of no more than 3 Mb in Microsoft Word or Adobe PDF format
+The log can contain up to a maximum of 15 A4 pages and should be uploaded as a file of no more than 8 Mb in Microsoft Word or Adobe PDF format.

 If your entry includes a video please upload to Vimeo or Youtube and provide a link.